erickhuang65/PythonAlgos/notes.md

 1. Open addressing/ Closed hashing
 2. Chaining/ Open hashing

+*Open Addressing (Closed Hashing)*

 Open Addressing Techniques resolve hash collisions by probing the next available slot within the hash table itself.

+Collision Resolution Schemes:

+1. Linear probing: simplest way to handle collisions by linearly searching consecutive slots for the next empty location

+2. Quadratic probing: attemps ot find an alternative empty slot for th ekey by using a quadratic funtion to probe the successive possible positions

+3. Double hashing: uses two hash functions to determine the next probing location

+4. Random probing: uses pseudo-random generator (PRNG) to compute the step size or increment value for probes in cases of collisions

+*Separate Chaining (Open Hashing)*

+Selects the right closed hashing technique for solving collisions can be tough; we'd need to keep the pros and cons of different strategies in mind and then make the best decision.

+Separate chaining offers simpler chaining mechanism to resolve collisions.
+Each slot in the hash table points to a separate data structure, such as linkedlist.
+This linkedlist or chain stores multiple elements that share the same hash index.

+Separate chaining is an "open hashing" technique because hash talbe is "open" to accomodate multiple elements within a single bucket to handle collisions.

+Insertion in Separate chaining
+- item with hash key (x), we could just append the item at the list/ chain linked in to x slot of the table.

+Deletion in Separate chaining
+- do not need to keep any deletion sign or marks.
+Can directly delete the item's node from the chain linked to the relevant hash table slot